TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-launcher.md

 $ snappy
 ```

-To launch and exit a `snappy` utility (rather than start an interactive `snappy` shell) use the syntax:
+To launch and exit a `snappy` utility (rather than start an interactive Snappy shell) use the syntax:

 ```pre
 ./bin/snappy <utility> <arguments for specified utility>